 A supervisor at the reception desk said that wasn’t possible.
 We needed to check in at the lobby.
 It should be noted that Marriott does have an online check-in system; this is only available a couple of hours before the regular check-in time and not very helpful if you’re flying long haul and don’t have internet access on your phone (we disable global roaming when we travel because of the ridiculous costs).
 The supervisor, having told us ‘what’s what’, then disappeared.

 Handing over our voucher, which stated our benefits, we were then presented with a check-in document that advised our ‘nightly rate’.
-This was exceptionally puzzling, as the voucher advised a room cost.
+This was exceptionally puzzling, as the voucher advised the room was clearly pre-paid.
 When we pointed this out, the reception agent just stood there; eventually the supervisor came back and explained the other agent was ‘in training’.
 Well perhaps she should be given ‘some training’ then …

 Eventually getting things sorted, our bags were taken to the room, while we headed to the lounge.
 And that was another shock.
 It was absolutely jam-packed, incredibly noisy and had very little food left.
 Access is by swiping your room key on a reader at the door; there’s no staff at the ‘welcome’ desk and no greeting of any kind.
 We needed to find somewhere to sit, ask for a table to be cleaned, go and order our own drinks and fossick under the heat lamps and in the bain maries to find a couple of things to eat.